OnTheFenceDevelopment/OnTheFenceDevelopment-github.io/_posts/2024-11-22-deploying-maui-apps-to-older-ios-devices-with-latest-xcode.markdown

 So, that's that - how to get the latest version of Xcode to deploy and debug applications on an older, technically unsupported physical device.

 ## Resources:
-Jon Brown Blog Post: <a href='https://jonbrown.org/blog/xcodes-walkthrough-and-review/' target='_blank'>https://jonbrown.org/blog/xcodes-walkthrough-and-review/</a>
+Jon Brown Blog Post about the Xcodes Utility: <a href='https://jonbrown.org/blog/xcodes-walkthrough-and-review/' target='_blank'>https://jonbrown.org/blog/xcodes-walkthrough-and-review/</a>